 Enrollment deposit: $200, payable upon notification of acceptance and credited toward the first semester's tuition.
 This deposit is non-refundable after May 1, even if you complete your application and gain acceptance after May 1.
 For more information, contact the admissions office.

-General fees provide for educational, cultural, and school-sponsored activities, as well as lab costs.
+Comprehensive fee provide for educational, cultural, technology, Adobe Creative Cloud subscription and school-sponsored activities, as well as lab costs.

 Part-time students (1 to 6 credits) also pay a $30 lab fee per semester per course for any class involving photography, electronic design, printmaking, three-dimensional design and/or live models.